rellikb/gtest-example/README.md

 # gtest-example
-Using Google test framework to test C code.
+Using Google test framework and Cutie to test C code.

 # Build steps
 mkdir build\